Internships

 • Research internship.
 The focus lies on actually conducting scientific research often at a scientific/research institute of a foreign university, for example, but also at a commercial enterprise or cultural institution or other type of institute.
 For example a history student who conducts a literature study about the Golden Age on behalf of a museum.

-The steps below will help you prepare for your internship.
+The steps below will help you prepare for your internship and show you the required documents per step.
 Please read these carefully together with the detailed HUM Internship manual – (Research) Master’s (pdf), which includes important information on finding an internship, internships abroad, writing the internship work plan, registering in Osiris, supervision, keeping a logbook and writing the final report and evaluation.

-If you want to know more, or if you have any questions about internships, contact your programme coordinator.
-If you have any questions about your enrolment in OSIRIS, please contact the Internship Office Humanities.
+If you want to know more, or if you have any questions about internships, contact your Programme Coordinator.